drice91/AIMP_MIDIControl/README.md

 # AIMP_MIDIControl
-Plugin to control the AIMP Music Player using MIDI commands
+Plugin to control the AIMP Music Player using MIDI commands.

+## This change is just a test if commits work - ignore it ##